5jingke/php-modmgr/README.md

      --nooutput: Don't output anything
      --help: Show help documentation of a command

+     Empty command options:
+      You can use the following options like `modmgr --install-bash-completion`

+     --install-bash-completion: Install bash completion.
+(In Windows system, only support for git-bash.exe) --test:Used to check whether the program is installed.
+Always return 1

  Use `modmgr help [command]` or `modmgr [command] --help` to get the more details
 ```